Type-Delta/wuwa-editor/README.md

 # wuwa-editor

-An advance setting editor for Wuthering Waves, that allows you to change (almost) any settings of the game without having to edit the setting files your self.
+An advance setting editor for Wuthering Waves, that allows you to change (almost) any settings without having to edit the setting files your self.

 This program aims to make it easier to change settings that would normally be inaccessible through in-game settings.